-People showed us that they felt safe living in the service.
-We saw that people were happy to approach staff if they wanted their company and were relaxed when staff were present.
-For example a person with special communication needs waved a member of staff towards them so that they could both listen to the music they were playing on a keyboard.
+People showed us that they felt safe living in the service in that they were happy to approach staff if they wanted their company and were relaxed when staff were present.
+For example, a person with special communication needs used a percussion instrument they were playing to wave to and engage with a nearby member of staff.
 Relatives were reassured that their family members were safe in the service.
-One of them said, "My family member had lived in the home for a number of years and I've no concerns at all.
-The staff are caring people and there's only kindness there."
+One of them said, "I'm very relieved that my family member lives there because I know that they'll be safe and well cared for long after I've gone."

 Records showed that staff had completed training in how to keep people safe and staff said that they had been provided with relevant guidance.
 We found that staff knew how to recognise and report abuse so that they could take action if they were concerned that a person was at risk of harm.
 Staff were confident that no one had been placed at risk of harm and said they would immediately report any concerns to a senior person in the service.
-In addition, they knew how to contact external agencies such as the Care Quality Commission and said they would do so if they had concerns that remained unresolved.
+In addition, they knew how to contact external agencies such as the local authority and the Care Quality Commission and said they would do so if they had concerns that remained unresolved.